South Fork American- 2 Day Trip

 Beyond Limits Adventures takes it to a new level!!!

-9:30AM Our 2 day trips begin when you and your group checks in at River Park Resort.
-We include 1 night free camping if you would like to arrive the night prior to your trip.
-If this doesn't fit into your plans then you can arrive for your trip at 9:30AM on the morning of day 1 rafting.
-You'll have an hour to set up your camping equipment or to relax before the rafting trip begins.
+10:00AM Our 2 day trips begin when you and your group checks in at River Park Resort.
+1 night camping and continental breakfast prior to your trip is available if you would like to arrive the night prior to your trip, please contact us for this option.

-12:30PM (Saturday) -We will pull over and have lunch at our riverside lunch spot.
+12:30PM We will pull over and have lunch at our riverside lunch spot.
 Lunch is a deli-style buffet with sandwiches, salad, dessert and drinks.

 1:30PM - We get back on the river and look forward to the rapids of the amazing "lower gorge" section of the South Fork.
 This fantastic section of whitewater includes "Fowler's Rock", "Satan's Cesspool", "Upper and Lower Haystacks" and "Hospital Bar" along with other class 3+ rapids.
 Photos of your raft will be taken at several of these fun rapids.